agravier/agravier.github.io/_posts/2018-05-08-AI-Grant-Project.md

 problem is a toy problem.
 Instead, I would like to explore several CMAC variants and RL algos to solve the more complicated problems of active dynamic balancing of a NAO robot in various settings.

+## Update (2018-05-10)

+I didn't get the grant; I'll take this as a sign that the interest of that community in this project is rather low.
+I was looking forward to working with fellows from the "distributed lab" described on the AI Grant website, too bad.

+I'll sell the hardware and do something else instead, probably not AI research until I find an affordable way to access lots of compute power.